 By Robert Hedge

-With the ISF Congress in 2018 being held in my home town of Brisbane, Heritage Seeds are looking forward to hosting many of our customers and friends in Australia and returning some of the fantastic hospitality we have been shown in the past.
-If you have any questions at all, or need some advice on what to see or do when you are here, we would be more than happy to provide some recommendations.
+I would like to take this opportunity to again remind all our customers about the ISF Congress in 2018 being held in my home town of Brisbane.
+Being a member of the National Organising Committee, I can tell you planning is well under way, and we have some exciting events and entertainment planned.
+One of the main benefits of the 2018 Congress, will be the close proximity of the meeting facilities to the social events and Conference Hotels.
+If you have any questions at all, or need advice on what to see or do when you are here, we would be more than happy to provide some recommendations.